 The property is also afforded a detached two bedroom self-contained annexe as well substantial garage and workshop, office and barn, pool house and additional outbuildings.

 The gardens and grounds have been beautifully maintained and kept of which there are approximately 3.5 acres.
-There are two further parcels of land of approximately 12.4 acres.

 There may be potential to develop and or build subject to planning permission.